It's Official! Meghan Markle Is Not Having a Maid of Honor — and Here's Why

 Meghan Markle and Prince Harry will be surrounded by lots of love on their wedding day.
-And while Harry has chosen big brother Prince William as his best man, Meghan has decided no to have a maid of honor.
+And while Harry has chosen big brother Prince William as his best man, Meghan has decided not to have a maid of honor.

 “She has a very close-knit circle of friends and she didn’t want to choose one over another,” a palace spokesman said on Friday.
 “All have been actively involved in helping her prepare for the day and will be there in the days beforehand.
 She’s very happy to have their support.”